‘50% of all business processes can and should be automated.’ – McKinsey 2020

 Last, but very much not least, let’s include a creative task where humans and machines complement each other.
 Writing is very much considered a creative skill.
 However, with Google now determining who will read your work depending on a number of factors such as keyword density, the layout, etc, online writers now need to write in a way that showcases creativity but appeals to a machine that decides on what content is the most valuable to the reader.

 It certainly can’t write your content for you (thank goodness for all writers out there!), but it can scan through your content to ensure that the content is meeting all of your requirements.
 Have you included enough keywords?
 Is the structure suitable?
 If the answer is yes, the content can be published.
 If not, a few tweaks, and you’re good to go.

 This is just one example of where machine intelligence complements human creativity to ensure smooth, productive, and efficient working.

 Have we convinced you to take the step (or leap) into process automation?
-Here at Checkify, we offer business process management software which enable you to document business processes, run them with built in guides for team members continual reference and automation steps in the process.
+Here at Checkify, we offer business process management software that enables you to document business processes, run them with built-in guides for team members continual reference and automation steps in the process.

-Know what each person in doing and where you are within a process and get real time updates and notifications.
+Know what each person is doing and where you are within a process and get real-time updates and notifications.

 Pave your path to process excellence.

 Use process management software and business process automation software to execute recurring tasks or processes

 Change management is a systematic approach to implementing change within a business, whether it’s a new system or a new and better way of doing things.